mavoll/MotionPathsExtraction/README.md

 # MotionPathsExtraction
 Approach to extract motion paths of vehicles and pedestrians from videos (Multiple object detection &amp; tracking)

+#### Please note:
+This approach does not implement it´s own detection and tracking algorithms but makes use of the following algorithms (cloned to this repository):
+* Facebook´s [Detectron](https://github.com/facebookresearch/Detectron) Mask R-CNN implementation
+* [Deep SORT](https://github.com/nwojke/deep_sort) - Simple Online Realtime Tracking with a Deep Association Metric

 To run the tool:

+* Install prerequisites
-* Install prerequisites and run the python script (counting_tool.py), or
+* and run the python script (counting_tool.py)
-* just run the executable file (.exe file for windows; .app for mac will follow)

 ![Poster](/poster/poster_A0_tracks.jpg)